ClaraMarquardt/LV2O/README.md

 All subsequent steps should complete, assuming daily tool execution and 10-15 orders per day, in under 15 minutes and can thus be executed in-time

-- *Back end structure*: The LV2O application back end consists of bash scripts which are wrapped into a MacOSX application (.app) using Platypus.
+- *Backend structure*: The LV2O application backend consists of bash scripts which are wrapped into a MacOSX application (.app) using Platypus and cocoaDialogue.
 Each bash script calls upon subroutines written in R, Python, php and bash.
 The codebase along with a number of helper files (e.g. product keywords) can be accessed by right clicking the application icon and selecting "Show Package Contents".

 - *Traceability*: All orders processed by the LV2O application are archived (at each processing stage) along with the log files generated during execution.
-The archived data can be accessed by right clicking the application icon and selecting "Show Package Contents" ( -> Navigating to contents/resources/data/archived_data and contents/resources/log/.
+The archived data can be accessed by right clicking the application icon and selecting "Show Package Contents" ( -> Navigating to contents/resources/data/archived_data and contents/resources/log/).
-Should the application at any point become too large the application may be reset, i.e. the archive cleared, using the reset.app (documentation_setup/reset.app).
-The reset.app preserves a record of the highest product id so as to preserve a unique order - order id mapping.
+Should the application at any point become too large or should problems occur the application may be reset, i.e. the archive and data cleared, using the _'reset.app'_ (_'documentation_setup/reset.app'_).
+The _'reset.app'_ preserves a unique order - order id mapping.

 ##### **## Licenses**